Jimcl6/Flutter/quizzler_flutter/README.md

 ### Class

-If we were to explain this analogically, a class is similar to that of a blueprint, It's pretty much the paper, where we plan on how the product, building, structure of our app will be built.
+If we were to explain this analogically, a class is similar to that of a blueprint, It's pretty much the paper, where we plan on how the product, building or structure of our app will be built.
 <br>
 <br>